Mario + Rabbids Kingdom Battle: Gameplay

-Levels are divided into chapters, and each chapter usually contains three levels.
+Levels are divided into chapters and each one usually contains three levels.
 When a chapter is completed, characters receive coins and "Skill Orbs", which can also be found by exploring the overworld, with greater rewards earned clearing battles within a certain number of turns with all characters intact.
 Skill Orbs can be used in each character's skill tree to grant them new abilities or increase stats such as health or movement distance.
 Coins can be used to purchase new weaponry and items.

 Plot

 Kingdom Battle

-A young inventor and avid fan of the Mario franchise invents a device known as the SupaMerge, a headset that can merge any two objects into a single entity, with the help of her virtual robot assistant Beep-0.
-Upon testing it, it successfully merges two items, but overheats.
-While the inventor is out of the room, a group of Rabbids arrive in their Time Washing Machine and begin playing with her belongings, annoying Beep-0.
-One of them puts on the SupaMerge and starts causing chaos, merging some of the Rabbids with various items in the room.
-While having fun with the SupaMerge, its beam accidentally hits the Time Washing Machine and causes it to malfunction, sucking everything in the room into an interdimensional vortex along with a Mario poster.
+A young inventor and avid fan of the Mario franchise has invented the SupaMerge, a headset-like device that can merge any pair of objects into a single entity, with the help of her virtual robot assistant Beep-0; however, the device has an overheating problem that the inventor is trying to rectify.
+Upon testing it, it successfully merges two items, but overheats again.
+While the inventor is out of the room, the Rabbids suddenly arrive in their Time Washing Machine and they begin to mischievously play with her belongings, to Beep-0's annoyance.
+One of them dons the SupaMerge and starts merging some of its fellow Rabbids with various items in the room.
+During this, the Time Washing Machine is then afflicted by the device and it malfunctions, sucking everything in the room into an interdimensional vortex.

-A vortex appears above the Mushroom Kingdom during the unveiling of a large statue of Princess Peach and sucks up everyone, including Mario and his friends.
-They and the Rabbids are thrown across the Mushroom Kingdom along with the now-gigantic objects from the room.
-Beep-0, now a physical entity with Rabbid ears and teeth and has gained the ability to speak, discovers that the SupaMerge has fused itself with the Rabbid wearing it, who uncontrollably creates more chaos by accidentally merging some of the Rabbids with more objects.
-Beep-0 is nearly hit by the now-giant Time Washing Machine, but Mario saves him as it crash-lands near Peach's castle.
-While the recently merged Rabbids become hostile (due to the SupaMerge's power now being corrupted), Mario and Beep-0 encounter two merged Rabbids who are not: Rabbid Luigi and Rabbid Peach.
-Aided by a mysterious email contact known only as F.B., who provides them with weapons, abilities, and advice, the four join forces to put a stop to the chaos.
+An anomaly in spacetime appears above the Mushroom Kingdom during the unveiling of a statue of Princess Peach and sucks everyone into it, including Mario and his allies.
+They and the Rabbids are thrown across the kingdom along with the now-enlarged objects from the room.
+Beep-0, now a physical entity with Rabbid-like attributes and an ability to speak, discovers that the SupaMerge has become part of the Rabbid wearing it, who uncontrollably transfigures more of its brethren.
+Beep-0 is nearly hit by the now-enlarged Time Washing Machine, but Mario saves him as it crash-lands near Peach's castle.
+While the recently transfigured Rabbids are hostile due to the SupaMerge's power now becoming corrupted upon entering the Mario universe, a quartet of some of them akin to Mario and company are not.
+Aided by a mysterious email contact known only as F.B., who provides them with weapons, abilities and advice, the two groups join forces to put a stop to the chaos.